akerl-archived/conflib/README.md

 conflib
 =========

 Simplifies configuration stacking.
-Primarily, this was written to allow stacking of default, global, and local settings for akerl/subpub.
+Primarily, this was written to allow stacking of default, global, and local settings for subpub.
 It allows for validation so that you can enforce contraints on supplied options.

 ## Usage